 The future of .NET lies in Mono.
 The future of F# lies in MonoDevelop.

 The culture shift for developers who’s been living inside the Microsoft/MSDN bubble moving to Mono is drastic.
 Mono is an all-out open source community with all it’s up and downsides.
 Say goodbye to stable, supported releases every 3/4 years and hello to nightly builds and pull requests.
 That certainly won’t fit all current .NET developers, like lemmings they’ll just move along to whatever Microsoft is feeding them next.
 Could that be the native renaissance perhaps? :) Real .NET enthusiast should free themselves from the Microsoft shackles and embrace Mono, they’d be much better for it.
 Join the community, contribute improvements to the garbage collector.
 Go to awesome conferences in Boston, have fun!

-To summarise, how do we save this gem of a language?
+To summarize: how do we save this gem of a language?
 F# must break out of the Microsoft prison.
-Ideally I’d like to see a couple of key members of the team to actually leave Microsoft, get some funding and set up a independent F# foundation (or maybe join Xamarin).
-This foundation could pursue important issues like sponsoring key libraries like web frameworks, making sure the F# MonoDevelop integration is top notch etc. So while Microsoft is committing corporate suicide with Windows8, the .NET and F# community needs to move on.
+Ideally, I’d like to see a couple of key members of the team leave Microsoft, get some funding, and set up an independent F# foundation (or maybe join Xamarin).
+This foundation could pursue important issues like sponsoring key libraries such as web frameworks, making sure the F# MonoDevelop integration is top-notch, etc. So while Microsoft is committing corporate suicide with Windows 8, the .NET and F# community needs to move on.

+The future of .NET lies in Mono.
+The future of F# lies in MonoDevelop.